MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

     - Add the images to the WordPress Media Library with my other plugin: https://wordpress.org/plugins/wp-wpcat-json-rest/ See there for the manual how to do that.

     - If the images were
-        - added to the Media-Catalog of WordPress or
-        - added together with thumbnails (see above) 'srcset' is used for thumbnails.
+        - added to the Media-Catalog of WordPress or added together with thumbnails (see above) the 'srcset' is used for thumbnails.
         - Note: Only with 'srcset' the small icon on the leaflet map shows the thumb for the image on hover.
         - Note for Lightroom-Users: I also wrote a Lightroom-Plugin to upload the images directly to the Wordpress-Catalog and do the whole process in one Click!
 All image-work, updates, change of title, development can be done in Lightroom and the same image with unchanged Wordpress-ID is updated.
 The images in the fotorama-slider are updated automatically.
 Mind that ALL caches on the line from the server to your browser have to emptied for that.
 If you use a Plugin to convert jpg to webp the cache of this plugins must be emptied to show changed images in the slider.
     - Example-Folder

         ![folder_overview](./screen_folder1.png)

-3. Add the shortcode to your page or post (see above for the shortcode)
+4. Add the shortcode to your page or post (see above for the shortcode)

     If EXIF-Data for the caption is not provided it will be replaced by "--"

-4. Further Fotorama Options
+5. Further Fotorama Options

-    The Fotorama-Slider options are set by the lines of code in the source-code of 'fotorama_multi.php' starting with the following line:
-    ```php
-    $string  .= '<div id="fotorama" class="fotorama" data-auto="false" data-width="100%" data-fit="contain" data-ratio="1.5" data-nav="thumbs" data-allowfullscreen="native" data-keyboard="true" data-hash="true">';
-    ```
     The CSS is set in 'fotorama_multi.css' and 'fotorama3.css'.
 Further Fotorama-options are to find under : https://fotorama.io/docs/4/options/ or in fotorama.dev.js starting at line 880 under "OPTIONS = {..."

     If you know what you do you migth change the code or CSS to whatever you like.
 Have fun!